RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step00_set_up_GCP/README.md

 <summary>10.
 (Optional) Mount an additional big disk.</summary>
 <br>

 If you need to mount a additional big disk you created in your VM. you can follow the instruction [here](https://www.cloudbooklet.com/attach-and-mount-disks-to-vm-instance-in-google-cloud/).
-For real, this is really unnecessary, as I don't believe I will ever need such a gigantic disk for my course projects.
+For real, this is really unnecessary, as we don't believe we will ever need such a gigantic disk for our course projects.

 </details>